sciZer0/newdiscoveries/a/README.md

 >ATTENTION: In my opinion, the "Official" Formula of Work and the "Official" Formula of Energy are absolutely wrong.

-As we can see, science (in my opinion, wrongly) believes that the real reason for the difference in the distances is Gravitational Force — the more Distance (D) traveled by the object during any given second, the more Work is done by Gravitational Force during the given second.
+As we can see, science believes that the real reason for the difference in the distances is Gravitational Force — the more Distance (D) traveled by the object during any given second, the more Work is done by Gravitational Force during the given second.

 In other words, science believes that that difference in the distances (9.8 m) is due to the different-in-size Work that Gravitational Force (Invisible Hand) is doing during every second — the more Distance (D) traveled by the object during any given second, the more Work is done by Gravitational Force during the given second.